memozac-gbz/bank_marketing/README.md

 <img src="images/age_vs_duration.png" width="100%">

-While most of the depositers work in administration jobs, the higher sucess rates are coming from retired and students.
+While most of the depositers work in administration jobs, the higher success rates are coming from retired and students.

 <img src="images/job_distribution_y.png" width="100%">